Through a new partnership and $72 million in funding, LanzaTech expands its carbon capture tech – TechCrunch

 As the world warms, and carbon emissions continue to rise, it’s important that both companies find pathways to commercial success, according to Holmgren.

-“It’s going to get much much worse if we don’t do anything,” she said.
+“It’s going to get much, much worse if we don’t do anything,” she said.